booch/presentations/proposals/Strange Loop/2016/How to Conference.md

 Slides
 ------

+NOTE: The top-level bullet points describe the slide.
+The lower-level bullet points will be notes for the spoken words to go with the slides.

 - Pic of Deech's tweet that inspired the talk (https://twitter.com/deech/status/647402119969013760)
   - Aditya Siram (Deech) posted this during Strange Loop 2015
   - I responded with several tips